Alex Trebek’s Kids: How Many Children Did He Have?

 Nicky Trebek Followed In Her Dad’s Footsteps

 Nicky Trebek was adopted by Alex after he married her mom in 1974 – she was 6 years old.
+Her path brought her to the Jeopardy set where she works in the production department, according to her IMDb page.

 Matt Trebek Career Echos That Of Alex’s Dad